imapp-pl/gas-cost-estimator/docs/report_stage_i.md

     5. (opt) Generate programs via automated, adaptive generation
     6. Redesign input/output data structures, document and standardize
     7. Make program generation easily pluggable into the rest of the stack, standardize and document
+    8. Design and complete program generation for other included Ewasm OPCODEs
 2. Instrumentation and measurement tasks
     1. Allow to trace OPCODEs and arguments via instrumentation
     3. Improve, make "fair" and ensure full coverage of execution for the "measure all" instrumentation